Ashatz/purecloud_api_sdk_csharp/README.md

 If you've used the [Package Manager Console](https://docs.nuget.org/consume/package-manager-console) to install the package, there are no additional steps.

-If you're building from source, or otherwise not using nuget, reference your version of ININ.PureCloudApi.dll in your project and add references or packages for [RestSharp](http://www.nuget.org/packages/RestSharp/) and [JSON.NET](http://www.nuget.org/packages/Newtonsoft.Json/)
+If you're building from source or otherwise not using nuget, reference your version of ININ.PureCloudApi.dll in your project and add references or install packages for [RestSharp](http://www.nuget.org/packages/RestSharp/) and [JSON.NET](http://www.nuget.org/packages/Newtonsoft.Json/).

 ## Authenticating